 Tour guide explaining Sachsenhausen Concentration Camp Memorial to visitors.

 Get your booking confirmed instantly

-Small group tour from Hackescher Markt (optional)
+Includes a small group experience starting from Hackescher Markt

+Tour guide explaining Sachsenhausen Concentration Camp Memorial to visitors.